The most interesting facts about Seychelles, from the original Garden of Eden to the world’s largest population of giant tortoises.

 19. Seychells is home the world’s largest land-dwelling arthropod.
 The Coconut Crab has been nicknamed ‘Crabzilla’ as it can grow up to 1m (3.3ft) in size and weigh up to 4.1kg (9lb) and can even open cocnuts.

 20. Seychelles is the richest country in Africa when measured by GDP per capita based on purchasing power parity (PPP).
-It is also ranked as having a high standard of human development in 67th place, just one position behind Mauritius, Africa’s most developed nation.
+It is also ranked as having a high standard of human development at 68th place in 2024.

 21. Legend has it, buried treasure is hidden in Seychelles believed to be worth $130 million.
 18th century French pirate Olivie Levasseur, known as La Buse (“The Buzzard”), is said to have hidden his treasure in Seychelles.
 Reginald Herbert Cruise-Wilkins spent 27 years searching for the treasure until his 1977 death.
 Since then, his son John has spent over 50 years continuing the search.